Powell Street and its streetcars in San Francisco, CA, USA

 What is a modifier in English?

-A modifier is a word, phrase, or clause that gives more information about another word, phrase, or clause.
+A modifier is a word, phrase, or that gives more information about another word, phrase, or clause.

 • I watched a scary movie last night.